 Suggested “About the A&M System” or system summary text

 Following is a "tagline" that can be used in whole or in part and added to the end of news releases or other documents:

-The A&M System is one of the largest systems of higher education in the nation, with a budget of $3.3 billion.
-Through a statewide network of 11 universities, nine agencies and a comprehensive health science center, the A&M System educates more than 120,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
+The A&M System is one of the largest systems of higher education in the nation, with a budget of $3.8 billion.
+Through a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center, the A&M System educates more than 120,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
 Externally funded research expenditures exceed $780 million and help drive the state’s economy.